The Acunetix Login Sequence Recorder can be used to test password-protected areas of your website automatically.

 The right-hand-side pane shows a list of actions that have been recorded.
 Clicking on a specific action will reveal Action Properties.on the bottom right-hand-side of the screen.
 Click next to record restrictions.

 Restrictions instruct the Crawler and Scanner not to follow specific links during a scan.
 Typically, you would want to restrict logout links or other links that might destroy a valid session in order to ensure that the scanner does not get logged out during the scan.
+The LSR also supports restrictions on HTTP methods commonly used in RESTful web services such as PATCH, PUT, DELETE in addition to the standard GET and POST requests.

 If the link you are restricting contains a nonce or a one-time token, you may use wildcards (